nysbc/appion-protomo/README.md

 In the Kitematic search bar type: `semc appion-protomo`.

-Click `Create` next to the `semc` `appion-protomo` and wait for the container to download and start.
+Click `Create` on the `semc` `appion-protomo` repository and wait for the container to download and start.

 # Usage
 - To launch the application container, do: